schoolofdevops/kubernetes-labguide/chapters/rbac_101.md

+# Defining RBAC Policies

+To understand how to define RBAC Policies, in this lab, you are going to work with the API Tester app, and the add relevant policies to it.

-Clone API Tester app and launch it
+To begin with, clone API Tester app and launch it

 ```
 git clone https://github.com/schoolofdevops/k8s-api-tester.git